ALLOYS AND PHASE RULE

 stainless steels.
 They also possess high

-3. 3.Stainless steels with little carbon and no
+strength and ductility. - 3.Stainless steels with little carbon and no

 nickel are called